 Many people confuse a lawsuit for wrongful death with a lawsuit for survivorship.

 Survivorship actions provide a cause of action in negligence which survives the death of the family member.
 So while wrongful death provides compensation for the effects of the victim’s death, survivorship helps to compensate the family for the damages which occurred before the untimely death.

-The California wrongful death law describes these damages as: “the loss or damage that the decedent sustained or incurred before death, including any penalties or punitive or exemplary damages that the decedent would have been entitled to recover had the decedent lived, and do not include damages for pain, suffering, or disfigurement.”
+The California Code of Civil Procedure 377.34 describes these damages as: “the loss or damage that the decedent sustained or incurred before death, including any penalties or punitive or exemplary damages that the decedent would have been entitled to recover had the decedent lived, and do not include damages for pain, suffering, or disfigurement.”